 INDOOR DINING: Restaurants currently permitted for established indoor seating areas may re-open beginning June 15, 2020 with reduced occupancy once adjusted seating floor plans are approved and they have shown compliance with the Re-opening Checklist.
 Adjusted Seating Plans and completed Re-opening Checklists must be submitted electronically via the City's Viewpoint online permitting system (click here for Covid-19 Reduced Indoor Seating Approval application.)

-Refer to the Governor's Stay-at-Home 2.0 Covid-19 Re-opening Guidance for the Food Services Industry for additional information.
+Refer to the Governor's Safer at Home 2.0 Covid-19 Guidance for the Food Services Industry for additional information.

 OUTDOOR DINING: Restaurants currently permitted for established outdoor seating areas may open temporarily once they have shown compliance with the public health guidelines below and adjusted seating floor plans are approved.
 Adjusted Seating Plans must be submitted electronically via the City’s Viewpoint online permitting system.
 Restaurants do not need to reapply for a new permit.
 Instead, restaurants (click here to apply for Covid-19 Outdoor Dining Approval ) and upload an adjusted plan for approval.